BenaData/BenaData/README.md

 - 👋 Hi, I’m Benard Musyoka Mwinzi, a data analyst.
 - 👀 I’m interested in discovering trends, patterns and insights in data using modern tools and statistical techniques.
-- 🌱 I’m currently learning data analysis on Google Data Analytics Certification Program in Coursera.
+- 🌱 I completed the Google Data Analytics Professional Certificate which helped boost my data analytics skills.
 - 🌱 I am working on different projects to sharppen my skills in Advanced excel, Python, R, MySQL, BigQuery, Tableau and PowerBI.
 - 💞️ I’m looking to collaborate on several data analysis proects to continue improving my skills.
 - 📫 How to reach me: